CodinGame/codingame-game-engine/playground/misc/misc-1-guidelines.md

 - Statement length: less than 6k characters
 - Total entity creations: less than 200.
-- Max timeout: 50ms per round
-- Max rounds: 250 rounds.
+- Max total time alloted to the players: 25s.

 ## Protocol: